Gearing Up For Winter Activities in Banff National Park

 - Inner: Have a moisture-wicking layer against your skin to keep you dry.
 Try merino wool or polypropylene.

 - Mid: Have an insulating layer on next if you require extra warmth.
-Some jackets come with built-in insulation, but I prefer to wear a thicker fleece under a thinner outer layer to help control temperature.
+Some jackets come with built-in insulation, but many outdoor enthusiasts prefer to wear a thicker fleece under a thinner outer layer to help control temperature.

 - Outer: Have a waterproof/breathable layer on the outside.
 This keeps the warmth in and moisture out, without trapping your own vapour that needs to exit.